sirkostya009/go-novapost/README.md

 ## Idea

-I was rather surprised by how sparse the availability of NovaPost API libraries for Go is, and so decided to make one of my own which would be simple to use and try to stick to the original API reference as much as possible.
+I was rather surprised by how sparse the availability of NovaPost API libraries for Go is, and so decided to make one of my own which would be simple to use and tries to stick to the original API reference as much as possible.

 ## Usage